Yoganugroho387/YoPedia/README.md

 ## Webhook Integration

-When a transaction is successfully completed, YoPedia will send a secure HTTP `POST` webhook to your project's configured `callback_url` with the following JSON payload:
+When a transaction is successfully completed, YoPedia sends a secure HTTP `POST` webhook to your configured `callback_url`:

 ```json
 {